Livestream: AI-Powered prototyping & wireframing | 4/24

 -H "Content-Type: image/png"

-The response to a successful upload returns a response that includes a JSON object with information about the uploaded file, such as its URL.
+A successful upload returns a JSON response containing details about the uploaded file, including its URL.

 {